-Melt 2 tablespoons of vegan butter in the pan you want to bake the cinnamon rolls in, then you can use the residue to grease all sides of the pan.
+Melt 2 tablespoons of vegan butter in the pan you want to bake the cinnamon rolls in, then use the residue to grease all sides of the pan.

-Once dough has proofed, lightly flour a clean dry surface/countertop and roll out the dough to approx. a 16” x 16” square.
+Once dough has proofed, lightly flour a clean dry surface/countertop and roll out the dough to approximately a 16” x 16” square.

 Leave a 1” edge on one side of the dough free from melted butter and any fillings.
 That will be the outside edge when you roll the dough up.

 Brush melted butter on the surface of the dough.
-Then sprinkle the cinnamon sugar mixture evenly on top.
+Sprinkle the cinnamon sugar mixture evenly on top.
 Then take the spiced peaches and spread them out on top of the cinnamon sugar.

 Start at the opposite side of the clean edge and roll the dough into a log shape.
 Take a sharp knife and cut 12 equal rolls.

-Pre-heat oven to 350F.
-Then bake the rolls for 25 to 30 minutes until just golden brown on the tops and the filling is slightly bubbling.
+Preheat oven to 350°F. Bake the rolls for 25 to 30 minutes until just golden brown on the tops and the filling is slightly bubbling.

-Allow the cinnamon rolls to cool for 10-15 minutes and make the icing by combining all the icing ingredients in a small bowl with a hand mixer until smooth.
+Allow the cinnamon rolls to cool for 10 to 15 minutes.
+Make the icing by combining all the icing ingredients in a small bowl with a hand mixer until smooth.